Skip to main content

 • Demonstrate your skill development through written assignments and practice recorded simulated client audio samples.

-The registration fee includes two practice sessions with a simulated client with instructor feedback and access to Canvas, an online learning management system.
-The course workbook is not included in the fee.
-Please see the summary for details on where the text can be purchased.
+The registration fee includes two practice sessions with a simulated client with simulated client and instructor feedback, 18 hours of in-person live instruction, 6 hours of live Zoom sessions, and access to an online learner management system for 14 hours of self-paced online work.
+The course workbook is not included (see summary for details on where to purchase the textbook).

 University of Wisconsin-Madison Continuing Studies: